reliablerascal/fl-legislation-etl/README.md

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).

-### Sample Data Visualizations
+### Partisanship Data Visualizations
-Here's a sample use case for creating a data visualization based on creating a dataframe in R, which is  exporting as [data-app/viz_partisanship.csv](data-app/viz_partisan_senate_d.csv) and then charted in DataWrapper (note: I need to review this methodology with someone with a better stats background than me):
+Here's a sample use case for creating a data visualization based on existing tables in the Postgres database.
+The resulting data frame is exported from this pipeline as [data-app/viz_partisanship.csv](data-app/viz_partisan_senate_d.csv) and then charted in DataWrapper (I need to review this methodology with someone with a better stats background):
  ```
 viz_partisanship <- p_legislators %>%
       select(legislator_name, party, role, district, n_votes, mean_partisan_metric) %>%